Crisis Management and Business Continuity

 • Dr. Yossi Sheffi, Director, MIT Center for Transportation & Logistics

 - Case Study: From aircraft incidents to our operations disruption

 • Penny Neferis, Director Emergency Response & Care, JetBlue

 - Your Boston Survival Guide: How to speak, eat, and drive like a Bostonian

-After-class complimentary networking activity: Reception for students, traveling companions, and faculty
+After-class free networking activity: Reception for participants, traveling companions, and faculty